13 Best Social Media Scheduling Tools – 2023 Comparison

 NapoleonCat is a social media scheduling tool designed to help customer service teams make the most of their social media efforts.

-The scheduling features include an easy-to-use content calendar that allows you to publish posts to Facebook, Instagram, Twitter, LinkedIn, and Google My Business from one unified dashboard.
+The scheduling features include an easy-to-use content calendar that allows you to publish posts to Facebook, Instagram, Twitter, LinkedIn, and Google Business from one unified dashboard.

-NapoleonCat also offers tools that can help you add automated comments on your posts and CTA buttons, discount codes, and more to your Google My Business offers.
+NapoleonCat also offers tools that can help you add automated comments on your posts and CTA buttons, discount codes, and more to your Google Business offers.

 However, the standout feature of NapoleonCat that makes it perfect for customer service teams is the social inbox.
 Using the social inbox you can manage all your social media interactions, from responding to comments to offering customer support via direct and personal messages.